-Sweet and delicious, mangoes contain amylase enzymes that help break complex carbohydrates down into glucose and maltose.
+Sweet and delicious, mangos contain amylase enzymes that help break complex carbohydrates down into glucose and maltose.
 The enzymes in mangoes are shown to improve starch and protein digestion.
-The enzymes become more active the riper the fruit gets, so look for sweet, ripe mangoes rather than eating them green.
+The enzymes become more active the riper the fruit gets, so look for sweet, ripe mangos rather than eating them green.

 Ginger contains the protein-digesting enzyme zingibain, which may give this tuber root its nausea-fighting properties.
 Ginger also helps the stomach contract, moving food through the digestive system more rapidly.

 Adding enzyme-rich raw fruits, vegetables, and fermented foods to your diet can help gut health, boost energy, and improve your overall wellness.
 However, if you don't eat enough raw fruits and vegetables, you might consider taking a digestive enzyme supplement.

 Specifically, a full-spectrum supplement might help improve poor nutrient absorption.
 When selecting a digestive enzyme, it helps to have an idea of which foods are causing distress.